mongodb/docs-docurl/README.md

 `tenzing --help`

 ## What it does
-Tenzing will read declared assets of any type and download them, though there is a special type.
-The special type is called "repository".
+Tenzing will read declared assets of any type and download them.
+Assets are delcared in an `assets.toml` file.

-### Repository
+### Repository Asset Type

-The repository type contains information about a source repository, and is meant to track versions.
-Tenzing can check if the version listed is out of date with the latest release version, and auto update the version in the assets list.
+The repository type is the only special purpose type.
+It contains information about a source repository, and is meant to track versions.
+Tenzing can check if the version listed is out of date with the latest release version, and auto-update the version in the assets list.

 Here's an example: